blacklightpy/vaultofknowledge/Free Radio Firmware.md

 They are the protocols that meet the IMT-2000 (International Mobile Telecommunications 2000) specifications set by the ITU under the ITU-R department.

 - UMTS - Universal Mobile Telecommunications System (3G)
+  - The access method is known as UTRAN (UMTS Terrestrial R
   - W-CDMA (Wideband Code Division Multiple Access) is the access mode used in UMTS.
 - CDMA2000 1X EV-DO Release 0 - CDMA2000 1X Evolution Data Optimized (3G)
   - CDMA2000 1X EV-DO may also be just called EV-DO or EV